jasonwoodland/iTerm2-borderless/README.md

 ### Import preferences

-Optional, only if you like the look of the Preview at the top of this readme.
+If you like the look of my terminal, you can import my settings with the following command:

 ```
 cp ../iTerm2-borderless/config/com.googlecode.iterm2.plist ~/Library/Preferences/com.googlecode.iterm2.plist